List of characters in the Breaking Bad franchise: George Merkert

 Assistant special agent in charge George Merkert (played by Michael Shamus Wiles) is Hank's boss at the DEA.
 He is impressed with Hank's tenacity and hard work, and recommends him for a transfer to El Paso.
 When Hank returns to Albuquerque after being wounded, Merkert is frustrated by Hank's stalling a second transfer to El Paso, unaware that Hank is having panic attacks and is afraid to go back.
 After Hank attacks Jesse, Merkert is forced to suspend Hank without pay but tells him off the record that Jesse will not press charges.
 Following Hank's shooting and subsequent recovery, Merkert welcomes Hank back to work but refuses to act on Hank's suspicions of Gus Fring beyond a basic interview.
-When Gus is revealed to be a drug kingpin, Merkert is permanently relieved of his duties in the DEA due mainly to his and Gus's extensive personal interactions and the subsequent doubt cast on Merkert's integrity following Gus's downfall.
+When Gus is revealed to be a drug kingpin, Merkert is permanently relieved of his duties.

 Austin Ramey

-Special Agent-in-Charge Austin Ramey (played by Todd Terry) is the head of the southwestern United States DEA offices, and thus the highest ranking DEA agent appearing on the show.
+Special Agent-in-Charge Austin Ramey (played by Todd Terry) is the head of the El Paso division of the DEA offices, and thus the highest ranking DEA agent appearing on the show.
 He appointed Hank to replace George Merkert as ASAC.
 He reappears in El Camino: A Breaking Bad Movie in which he gives a press conference watched by Skinny Pete and Badger on the massacre of Jack Welker's gang by Walter White and the status of Jesse Pinkman.
-Ramey also reappears in the series finale of Better Call Saul, during Jimmy McGill’s sentencing hearing.
+Ramey also reappears in the series finale of Better Call Saul, during Jimmy McGill's sentencing hearing.
 He is one of five characters (along with Mike Ehrmantraut, Walter White, Jesse Pinkman, and Ed Galbraith) to appear in each of Breaking Bad, Better Call Saul, and El Camino.